RandomSearch18/a-level-project/docs/readme.md

 ![](assets/2/python-called-from-js.png)

-I cleaned up the code for adding to `window.py` and extracted it to a function `export_to_js_window()` for better maintainability, and included a docstring.
+I cleaned up the code for adding to `window.py` and extracted it to a procedure `export_to_js_window()` for better maintainability, and included a docstring.

 ##### Stopping Pyscript from blocking the main tread